kaekeshan/garden/content/scribbles/or_application.md

 - Effectiveness of teachers and subjects.
 - Allocation of machines for optimum utilization of space
 - Allocation of salesmen to different sales areas.
-- Allocation of clerks to various counters.
+- Allocation of clerks to various counters etc.

-etc..

 ### Game Theory

 Game Theory is concerned with the study of decision-making in situations where two or more rational opponents are involved under conditions of competition and conflicting interest.

-examples of competitive situations are:
+Examples of competitive situations are:

 - Firms trying to snatch each other’s market share.
 - Selection of best advertising media